MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/extensibility/inventory-dimensions.md

 ## Known issues

 There are some technical limitations influencing the design of the solution.
 The most significant is the SQL statements throughout the application that contain where-clauses on InventDim.
-Most of these are implemented using macros, which doesn't change the fact that SQL statements are not extensible.
+Most of these are implemented using macros, which doesn't change the fact that SQL statements aren't extensible.
 Many of the SQL statements could be rewritten to use query objects to make them extensible, however many delete_from and update_recordset would remain.
-A viable solution cannot require changes to these SQL statements when adding new dimensions.
+A viable solution can't require changes to these SQL statements when adding new dimensions.

-Another technical limitation is the amount of inventory dimensions that can be supported.
+Another technical limitation is the number of inventory dimensions that can be supported.
 Each adds a small overhead, and the InventDimFixed EDT sets an upper limit at 32.
 This EDT contains a bit mask for each dimension, and because the EDT is an integer, the limit is 32.
 The provided solution stays within the limit of 32.
 If required in the future, InventDimFixed could be changed to be an Int64, a container, or it could be removed.

 ## Sample application